notchhill/project-beanz-2.0/documentation/Design.md

                 Match Method
                     - The main routine will grab input from the player, and pass it here, along with the current GameScreenLinkedList position the player is at.
                     - Match will compare the player's input to each of the GameScreenLinkedList's option texts.
 If it finds a match, it returns that option's ID.
 Otherwise, it returns null.
+                    - Match accommodates the possibility of the player inputting an invalid string, but will recognize the option text even if it is obscured by typos as long as all the correct letters are present
                     - Done with five if..else statements. e.g. "If the player's input matches the first option's text, return first option's ID", and so on for all five options.
 Returns null if no matches exist
                 Search Method
                     - The search method is passed the head GameScreenLinkedList, and the ID returned from the match method